Family suspects Lake Mead remains are Army veteran who drowned saving wife

 “My dad knew, he knew there was no way out for him, and he knew that if she held on to him, she would go down with him,” Condon said.

-Condon said she was told her father’s remains would likely never be recovered – but there was always hope.
+Condon said she was told her father’s remains would likely never be recovered.
+But she has always held out hope.
+Years ago, she also provided a DNA sample to the coroner’s office in Arizona following the discovery of a jawbone, though she never heard back.

-“For 18 years, whenever there is a drowning out there or there’s ever, ‘Hey we found a body out here,’ I’ve kind of prepared myself for it,” she said Wednesday.
+“For 18 years, whenever there is a drowning out there or there’s ever, ‘Hey we found a body out here,’ I’ve kind of prepared myself for it,” she said.

 That day came in late July when swimmers discovered the torso near Swim Beach.
-The swim area is along the shore in the part of the lake where Funk drowned.
+The area is located along the shore, in the part of the lake where Funk drowned.

-“It’s built like my dad, the stomach the chest, the back,” Condon said about the torso, looking at photos shared online.
+“It’s built like my dad, the stomach, the chest, the back,” Condon said of the remains, after seeing photos shared online.
 She also noted her father had a unique scar on his stomach that she hoped to confirm with the coroner.

-The torso is covered in a waxy substance called adipocere.
+The torso, however, is covered in a waxy substance called adipocere.
 It forms over time when bacteria encounter fat tissue.
-The wax, and the depths at which Funk’s body may have come to a rest, could have preserved the body.
+This wax, and the depths at which Funk’s body may have come to a rest, could have preserved the body.
 The question is how long the preservation could have lasted.

+“The fact that these remains are coming up, if it is him, I want to do the right thing and take care of him,” Condon said.

+If indeed the remains are confirmed to be those of her father, Condon’s include a proper burial.

+In the meantime, the family had instead installed a cross on an island nearby, hoping that others would think about who it represents.

+“That represents somebody that’s lost their life out here for some reason, so maybe we need to stop, slow down, put our life jacket on, so we don’t have these accidents and we don’t have these tragedies.”

+Investigators were trying to determine if the remains found floating near Swim Beach are related to more remains discovered last weekend.
+Those remains included bones from an appendage like an arm or leg, photos showed.

-The I-Team showed two photos of the remains to Dr. Scott Glickman, who said it appears the person’s arms, legs and head were cleanly removed.
+KLAS also showed photos of the torso discovered near Swim Beach to Dr. Scott Glickman, a neurosurgeon, who said it appeared as if this person’s arms, legs and head were cleanly removed, indicating a more violent demise than the one Funk suffered.

-“You’re not just going to like lose an arm,” Glickman said.
+“You’re not just going to, like, lose an arm,” Glickman said.
 “It’s not going to get soft in the shoulder area on the right side or on the left side and the arms kind of spontaneously break off.
 They’re not going to do it in a clean fashion.”

-“The fact that these remains are coming up, if it is him, I want to do the right thing and take care of him,” she said.

-Following the discovery of a jawbone several years ago, Condon provided a DNA sample to the coroner’s office in Arizona.
-She never heard back, she said.

-The family installed a cross on an island nearby, hoping others think about who it represents.

-“That represents somebody who has lost their life out here for some reason, so many we need to stop, slow down, put our life jacket on,” she said.
-“So, we don’t have these accidents and we don’t have these tragedies.”

-The Clark County coroner’s office said on Tuesday that two sets of remains found at the lake may be from the same person.

-Investigators were trying to determine if the remains found floating near Swim Beach are related to more remains discovered last weekend.
-Those remains included bones from an appendage like an arm or leg, photos showed.

-Tips can be submitted anonymously through Crime Stoppers by calling 702-385-5555 or at crimestoppersofnv.com/report-a-crime.
-Information can also be sent via text by sending “CRIMENV” and then your message to “CRIMES” (274637).
-Crime Stoppers offers a reward for information that leads to an arrest.
+Anyone with tips can contact Crime Stoppers in Nevada by calling 702-385-5555 or visiting crimestoppersofnv.com/report-a-crime.
+Information can also be texted to CRIMES (274637), with tipsters being instructed to include “CRIMENV” in the message.
+Rewards may be offered for information that leads to an arrest.